Iván Balliu

-Iván Balliu Campeny (born 1 January 1992) is a professional footballer who plays as a right-back for Rayo Vallecano and the Albania national team.
+Iván Balliu Campeny (born 1 January 1992) is a professional footballer who plays as a right-back for La Liga club Rayo Vallecano and the Albania national team.

 After starting out at Barcelona B, he went on to compete professionally in Spain, Portugal and France.
+In La Liga, he appeared for Rayo Vallecano.

 Balliu represented his native Spain at youth level before declaring for Albania, for which he qualified via his father.
-He was first included in an Albanian senior squad in 2017, making his debut in October of that year.
+He was first included in an Albanian senior squad in 2017, making his debut in October of that year and being selected for Euro 2024.

 Club career

 Barcelona

-Born in Caldes de Malavella, Girona, Catalonia to an Albanian father and a Spanish mother, Balliu joined FC Barcelona's youth system in 2004, aged 12.
-He made his senior debut in the 2010–11 season, playing two Segunda División games with the reserves and starting against Girona FC for a 2–0 away win.
+Born in Caldes de Malavella, Girona, Catalonia to an Albanian father and a Spanish mother, Balliu joined Barcelona's youth system in 2004, aged 12.
+He made his senior debut in the 2010–11 season, playing two Segunda División games with the reserves and starting against Girona in a 2–0 away win.
 In that year, he was also captain of the treble-winning Juvenil A team.

 Arouca

 On 30 May 2013, Balliu's contract expired and he was told by Barcelona that he would be released.
-One month later, he signed with F.C.
-Arouca in Portugal for two seasons, making his Primeira Liga debut on 1 September in a 1–0 home victory over Rio Ave FC (90 minutes played).
+One month later, he signed with Arouca in Portugal for two seasons, making his Primeira Liga debut on 1 September in a 1–0 home victory over Rio Ave (90 minutes played).

 Metz

-Balliu joined French club FC Metz on 17 July 2015, on a two-year deal.
-He scored his first goal as a professional on 16 October, helping the hosts come from behind in the 2–2 home draw with Clermont Foot.
+Balliu joined French club Metz on 17 July 2015, on a two-year deal.
+He scored his first goal as a professional on 16 October, helping the hosts come from behind in the 2–2 home draw with Clermont.

-After contributing 24 appearances in his first season to help his team return to Ligue 1 after a one-year absence, Balliu's first match in the competition occurred on 13 August 2016, in a 3–2 home win over Lille OSC.
+After contributing 24 appearances in his first season to help his team to return to Ligue 1 after a one-year absence, Balliu's first match in the competition occurred on 13 August 2016, in a 3–2 home win over Lille.

 Almería

-On 12 August 2019, Balliu agreed to a two-year contract with UD Almería of the Spanish second division.
+On 12 August 2019, Balliu agreed to a two-year contract with Almería of the Spanish second division.
 He scored his first goal in his country of birth on 7 March 2020, helping the hosts defeat Deportivo de La Coruña 4–0.

 Rayo Vallecano

-Balliu moved to newly-promoted Rayo Vallecano on 14 July 2021, on a two-year deal.
-He made his La Liga debut on 15 August at the age of 29, playing the entire 3–0 defeat at Sevilla FC.
+Balliu moved to newly promoted Rayo Vallecano on 14 July 2021, on a two-year deal.
+He made his La Liga debut on 15 August at the age of 29, playing the entire 3–0 defeat at Sevilla.
 His first goal came the following 9 January, when he closed the 1–1 home draw against Real Betis.

+Balliu made his debut in European competition in the 2025–26 campaign, aged 33.
+He started both legs of the 5–0 aggregate win over Belarusian club Neman Grodno in the play-off round of the UEFA Conference League.